 Estimates of Natural Salinity and Hydrology in a Subtropical Estuarine Ecosystem: Implications for Greater Everglades Restoration Frank E. Marshall, G. Lynn Wingard, Patrick A. Pitts. https://doi.org/10.1007/s12237-014-9783-8

-- When assigning a Digital Object Identifier for a dataset:
+When assigning a Digital Object Identifier for data:

-- Assign a Digital Object Identifier for each version of your dataset if you want to track changes to the dataset.
+Assign a Digital Object Identifier for each version of your data if you want to track changes to the data.

-- Placement of the DOI for the dataset in a CSDGM metadata record
+Placement of the DOI for the data in a CSDGM metadata record